B-UMMI/chewBBACA_tutorial/README.md

 ## Allele calling
 The next step was to perform allele calling with the created wgMLST schema for the **32** complete genomes.

-`chewBBACA.py AlleleCall -i complete_genomes/ -g schema_seed/ -o results_cg --cpu 6 -t "Streptococcus agalactiae"`
+`chewBBACA.py AlleleCall -i complete_genomes/ -g schema_seed/ -o results_cg --cpu 6 --ptf Streptococcus_agalactiae.trn`

 The allele call used the default BSR threshold of 0.6 (more information on the thresold [here](https://github.com/B-UMMI/chewBBACA/wiki/2.-Allele-Calling)) and took approximately 12 mins to complete (an average of 22 secs per genome)